smj452/stocks-analysis/README.md

 ### Code Refactoring ###

-Code Refactoring is a way of restructuring and optimizing already written code to improve its readability and execution.
+Code Refactoring is a way of restructuring and optimizing already written code to improve its flow, readability, and execution.
 ### Advantages of Refactoring
 - Refactoring the code helps in optimizing the performance of the code and troubleshoot for errors.
 - The code becomes easier to understand and follow for others involved in the project.